yegor256/glogin/README.md

 `GLogin::Cookie::Closed` and `GLogin::Cookie::Open` constructors, in order
 to enforce stronger security.
 The context may include the `User-Agent` HTTP header of the user, their IP address, and so on.
-When anything changes on the user side, they will be forced to re-login.
+When anything changes on the user side, they are forced to re-login.

-One more thing is the login URL you will need for your front page.
+One more thing is the login URL you need for your front page.
 Here it is:

 ```ruby
 settings.glogin.login_uri